 12 Brilliant Ways to Reuse Cardboard Boxes

-When you have a stack of cardboard boxes in the corner (too much online shopping this month?!), recycling is one option, but before breaking down those boxes, check out these super-creative and fun projects that repurpose cardboard into something useful and/or beautiful.
+When you have a stack of cardboard boxes in the corner, recycling is one option, but before breaking down those boxes, check out these projects that repurpose cardboard into something useful, fun or beautiful.

 If you’ve got some cardboard six-pack holders in your box pile, pull them out and make some coasters!
 You’ll need a basic ceramic tile for each coaster, felt, Mod Podge sealer and finish, and spray lacquer.
 This is an easy, inexpensive project and the coasters make great gifts.

 To keep small cords organized all you need is a shoe box and some toilet paper or paper towel rolls, try this handy hint: Fill a shoe box with as many empty toilet paper rolls that will fit vertically; then place a single small cord in each tube.
 This same setup could work for other small items, as well.

 When you have a big cardboard box from an appliance or piece of furniture, make sure a child gets to have fun with it!
 Those boxes can become playhouses, forts, castles and spaceships.
 For young children, provide help with cutting and assembly and make sure there are plenty of crayons, markers and/or chalk for decorating.
 Painting the cardboard may be the most fun part of this DIY cardboard box project.
 On the opposite end of the durability spectrum, this gorgeous DIY playhouse will last for decades.